Electoral Backgrounder: Constitutional disqualification and intending candidates

 - a person “attainted by treason”; and

-- a person who has been convicted and is under sentence or subject to be sentenced.
+- a person who “has been convicted and is under sentence or subject to be sentenced”.

-- The first category of disqualification would probably only apply where the person has actually been convicted of the offence of “treason” contained in section 80.1 of the Criminal Code Act 1995.
+- The first category of disqualification would probably only apply where the person has been convicted of the offence of “treason” contained in section 80.1 of the Criminal Code Act 1995.

-- The second category of disqualification is that the person is actually under sentence or is subject to be sentenced for any offence against the law of the Commonwealth or a State that carries a sentence of 12 months imprisonment or longer.
+- The second category of disqualification is that the person is under sentence or is subject to be sentenced for any offence against the law of the Commonwealth or a State that carries a sentence of 12 months imprisonment or longer.
 As an example, in the matter of Re Culleton [No. 2] [2017] HCA 4 the Court was asked to consider whether Senator Culleton may have at the time of nomination as a candidate, been “convicted and under sentence or subject to be sentenced for an offence punishable under the law of the Commonwealth or of a State by imprisonment for one year or longer” contrary to subsection 44(ii) of the Constitution.

-- The Court held that despite the subsequent annulment of the conviction, that at the time of the nomination as a candidate, Senator Culleton was subject to be sentenced for the offence of larceny in NSW.
-This offence was punishable by imprisonment for a period of up to five years; but where the value of the property in respect of which the offence is charged does not exceed $5,000, the maximum term of imprisonment that the Local Court may impose is two years.
-The offence of which Senator Culleton was convicted concerned property of a value less than $2,000.
-Accordingly, he was liable to imprisonment for a maximum term of two years.
-The Court concluded that he was therefore disqualified under Section 44(ii) of the Constitution contrary to subsection 44(ii) and therefore his election was invalid and his place was vacant under section 45 of the Constitution.
-The Court ordered a special recount of Senate ballot papers in the state in which he was elected (Western Australia).
+- The Court held that despite the subsequent annulment of the conviction, at the time of the nomination as a candidate Senator Culleton was to be sentenced for the offence of larceny, a crime involving property theft in NSW.
+This offence was punishable by imprisonment for a period of up to five years; but where the value of the property involved in the offence does not exceed $5,000, the maximum term of imprisonment that the Local Court may impose is two years.
+Senator Culleton's offence concerned property of a value less than $2,000.
+Accordingly, he was liable for imprisonment for a maximum term of two years.
+Therefore, the Court concluded that he was disqualified under section 44(ii) of the Constitution and his election was invalid, making his place vacant under section 45 of the Constitution.
+The Court ordered a special recount of Senate ballot papers in Western Australia, the state where Senator Culleton was elected.

 Section 44(iii)

-- Section 44 (iii) of the Constitution disqualifies a person if they are an undischarged bankrupt or insolvent.
-While there have been no specific decisions on the scope of section 44(iii) this appears to be able to be established as a question of fact as to whether or not a person has been made a bankrupt and whether the period of bankruptcy has concluded or been discharged.
+- Section 44(iii) of the Constitution disqualifies a person if they are “an undischarged bankrupt or insolvent”.
+While there have been no specific decisions on the scope of section 44(iii), this appears to established by a question of fact as to whether a person has been made a bankrupt and whether the period of bankruptcy has concluded or been discharged.

 - The Full Federal Court decisions in Culleton v Balwyn Nominees Pty Ltd [2017] FCAFC 8 contains a brief discussion of section 44(iii) and section 45 of the Constitution.